Instructions to access narwhal

-Use RDP (remote desktop) to connect to “narwhal.chpc.utah.edu” and connect successfully to one of the gateway nodes.
+Use RDP (remote desktop) to connect to “narwhal.chpc.utah.edu”.
 On windows you can do this by 'start' > 'all programs' > 'accessories' 'remote desktop connection', for linux use rdesktop or xfreerdp.
 If you are using a Mac, you may have office 'remote desktop connection' which will work OK.
 We've had better experiences with the Microsoft Remote Desktop which can be download free from the apple store.
 Use the hostname narwhal.chpc.utah.edu and the user name AD\unid:

 NOTE, an xfreerdp example:

 xfreerdp -u unid -d ad.utah.edu -g workarea hostname.chpc.utah.edu (work area is resolution of video, e.g., 1024x768)

 You will be prompted for the Duo Security Key.
 (You can type “push” without the quotes to have the authorization sent to your phone)